razroo/angular-content/README.md

   </a>
 </p>

+# Official Repo for all Razroo Angular Content

 # Background: Razroo Markdown Engine

 The Razroo Markdown Engine is a Razroo engineered markdown engine, layered on top of Remark.
 For the most part, it uses libraries already available, with the exception of the embed code functionality.
 The Razroo Markdown engine does the following: